CSprat451/AsciiArt/README.md

 ### Connect to frontend app

-Part two of this project involves using React as the frontend to upload an image to this backend server and an ascii art image is returned to the user.
+Part two of this project involves using React as the frontend to upload an image to this backend server, and an ascii art image is returned to the user.

 For more information and directions on how to connect the two projects,